allolex/allolex.github.io/source/_posts/tumblr/2012-01-03-the-passing-of-ronald-searle.md

 layout: post
 title: The passing of Ronald Searle
 categories:
-- Ronald Searle
+- ronald searle
-- Matt Groening
+- matt groening
 ---
 My friend Laurent wrote to me to say that noted British illustrator Ronald Searle has passed away at home in Provence.
 Searle was the creator of